gsbakshi/metaface/server/README.md

 # metaface-api

-Server and backend controllers for the metaface face detection application.
+Server, controllers, and middlewares for the metaface face detection application, using Express JS.

-Final project for ZTM course.